SylixTeam/MySql/index.md

 13 | Get databases | get a list of all databases
-14 | Existence database | check the existence of the database 15 | Existence table | check the existence of the table in a database 16 |Error Handler | Use this method to get errors
+14 | Existence database | check the existence of the database 15 | Existence table | check the existence of the table in a database 16 |Error Handler | use this method to get errors